sallyintoronto-a11y/multiagent-persona-pipeline/README.md

 # multiagent-persona-pipeline
 A multimodal pipeline using LangGraph, simulating cultural personas and evaluating bias with multi-agent workflows.

+1. Project Overview

-This repository provides a multimodal pipeline built with LangGraph and OpenAI GPT models, designed to simulate cultural personas and evaluate bias through multi-agent workflows.
-It focuses on generating image-grounded interpretations in Korean and analyzing how different demographic personas may interpret the same scene.
+This repository provides a multimodal pipeline built with LangGraph and OpenAI GPT models.
+It is designed to simulate cultural personas and evaluate bias through multi-agent workflows.
+In particular, it generates image-grounded interpretations in Korean and analyzes how the same scene may be interpreted differently depending on demographic factors.

+2. Key Features

+Multi-agent Persona Simulation

-The pipeline organizes agents into demographic pairs (e.g., gender, education, nationality, race, residency duration).
-Each persona produces a description and reflection of an image, which are then compared and scored across three axes: factuality, norm appropriateness, and bias presence.
+Constructs demographic pairs (e.g., gender, education, nationality, race, residency duration).

-Results are saved as structured JSON reports, including per-image, per-pair, and batch outputs.
-Summarization scripts are also included to aggregate results into compact summaries for easier analysis.
-Both system-prompt and user-prompt versions are available, allowing flexibility in how instructions are delivered to the models.
+Each persona produces an image description and reflection.

+Evaluation Axes

+Persona outputs are compared along three axes:

+Factuality

+Norm Appropriateness

+Bias Presence

+Flexible Output Formats

+Results are saved as JSON reports.

+Supports outputs per image, per pair, and batch-level.

+Summarization and Aggregation Scripts

+Generates aggregated and summarized results from reports.

+Provides compact summaries for easier analysis.

+Prompting Variants

+Supports both system-prompt and user-prompt versions of the workflow.

+Enables analysis of differences based on instruction delivery.

+3. Execution Environment

-This project can be run in Google Colab or locally, and is intended as a tool for exploring cultural bias, persona-based interpretation, and multimodal evaluation.
+Can be run in Google Colab or locally.

+Designed to handle multimodal inputs (image + text).

+4. Use Cases

+Exploration of cultural bias

+Comparison of persona-based interpretations

+Experiments in multimodal evaluation